dreamchef/obsidian-wiki/value function.md

 #quantitative-analysis

-# Linear
-worst data point = 0%, best data point = 100%
+function used to quantify the value of an outcome where the worst data point is 0% and the best is 100%
 $$U(x) = \frac{x - Worst}{Best - Worst}$$
-# Concave/convex
-# Set values for discrete